lukeed/classico/readme.md

 If `force` is defined and truthy, the `str` value will be added.<br>
 If `force` is defined and falsey, the `str` value will be removed.

+Returns `true` if the class was successfully added to the Element.<br>
+Returns `false` if the class was removed from the Element's `className` value.

 ## License